By Rachel Hoeing

 As the years went on, Sardis Forest swim team improved, and we finally won the league championship.
 I remember jumping up and down, crying, and hugging my teammates because we were so excited to have finally won.
 It was a team effort, and we were so proud.
 A few years later, guess who won the gold medal in the league championship for 13-14 girls’ breaststoke?
 You got it – me!
 I remember those final moments of swimming and getting closer and closer to the wall with the awesome Jill Dyer right on my tail.
 I touched that wall and could hardly believe I had done it.
 My teammates were cheering and Coach Prince pulled me out of the water with a huge hug.
 Even Jill Dyer, who I never in a thousand years thought I would beat, gave me a hug.
 What a moment!

 I also loved those cool summer nights as we sat on our towels in the team section and ate our jello powder right out of the box.
-We played Spiked Malice and Crazy Eights.
+We brought decks of cards to play Spiked Malice and Crazy Eights.
 We made friendship bracelets and spied on the boys.
 We played our boomboxes and listened to our walkmans.
 We cried to our teammates when we did poorly and they supported us until our next event when we would jump back in the water and try again.

 By the way, yes, that is me on the right in the photo, sometime in the early 80’s.
 Note the medal around my sister’s neck.
 I am positive that my trophy was for “Most Improved!!!!”